garud24/Sign-Flow/README.md

-# Sign-Flow

-# 🤟 Sign Flow: Real-Time Sign Language to Speech Interface
+# 🤟 Sign Flow: Full-Stack ASL Interpreter with Sentence Buffering and Voice Output

 *Bridging gestures to voice — and voice to gestures — with AI-powered ASL interpretation.*